 |Price||$10.42/mo; 200 GB|

-Tresorit’s business-oriented plans help you to manage and analyze how your employees use the service.
-It is compliant with HIPAA, GDPR, FedRAMP, and numerous other data protection regulations, making it suitable for a wide range of corporate applications.
+Tresorit’s business-oriented plans provide tools for managing users ad their data across the organization.
+The service is compliant with HIPAA, GDPR, FedRAMP, and numerous other data protection regulations, making it suitable for a wide range of corporate applications.

 Check out our complete Tresorit review.